EmilKavara/Online-Shop-eCommerce/README.md

 Usage
 License
 Introduction
-The Online Shop eCommerce project is built using [insert technologies/frameworks used].
+The Online Shop eCommerce project is built using Java Spring.
 It offers a flexible and scalable platform for setting up an online store with various features and functionalities.

 ## Features
 User-friendly interface for browsing and purchasing products